 AUTOR is a story imagined and built by passionate people, who inspire through creativity, vision and courage.
 We want you to discover one of the #peopleofAUTOR and let them enchant you with their story and their creations.
-See you at AUTOR 2019 – 20-21 April @ National Theatre Bucharest.
+Meet them at AUTOR Fair, Bucharest.

 The participation in AUTOR implies a rigorous selection process, a collection dedicated to the event and a lot of work.
 What can you tell us about the collection with which you participate in the fair on April 20 and 21?

 My jewelry collection is named Pusaka.
 Having the meaning of treasure or heirloom in Sanskrit, Pusaka collection offers a range of silver filigree jewelry pieces inspired by Indonesian batik iconography and master-craftsmanship.
 It highlights the dilemma in today’s batik community, focusing on the sustainability and survivability aspect of traditional craftsmanship in this machine production era.
 By combining elements found in Indonesia traditional batik motifs with unique sequences in natural objects and buildings, Pusaka collection gives a new life to the thousand years batik tradition and craftsmanship, transforming what once a two-dimensional waxing technique on top of fabric into three-dimensional jewelry objects.

 To make this collection, I co-designed and collaborated with filigree master-craftsman from Kota Gede (Indonesia), developing a new filigree approach and artistry rooted in the traditional way of making.
 We moved away from the modern culture of mass production and mass consumption by utilising traditional hand skills and technique to create smaller numbers of individual jewelry pieces that could translate the handcrafted batik artistry and be passed down through generations as an heirloom.